grokthis/ucisc/docs/07_Page.md

 #### Page Visibility & Locking

-Each page has 4 settings that control access to the page by a given processor:
+Each page has 3 settings that control access to the page by a given processor:

 * Assigned PID: this is the PID that "owns" the memory page
 * Locked: the processor device ID with a lock on the page
-* Lock type: write or read lock
-* Visibility: public (to all processes) or private (same PID only)
 * Content: code or data

 By default, all pages are assigned to PID 0 (the root process) and